cristianovagos/girs-redis/main/README.md

-# GIRS - Redis Cluster with HAProxy
+# GIRS - Redis Cluster
 A Redis Cluster deployment and management in a clusterized environment.
 Ongoing project for GIRS (Gestão Integrada de Redes e Sistemas) course of MIECT, at DETI-UA (University of Aveiro).